Simply Sacred Solutions

 3. Limited Access to Testing and Treatment:

-• High incarceration rates are often linked to untreated physical trauma, particularly in cases where individuals resort to harmful coping mechanisms or face challenges in emotional regulation.
+High incarceration rates are often linked to untreated physical trauma.
+Individuals may adopt harmful coping mechanisms without trauma-informed interventions.

 2. Criminalization of Trauma Responses: